 - Peace of mind: If you live in an older home with dated appliances, purchasing a home warranty can provide some much-needed peace of mind.
 This is especially true for individuals who don’t have a substantial emergency fund to cover unexpected expenses.

 - Coverage: Home warranties can cover most major systems and appliances, such as heating and cooling systems, plumbing and electrical systems, as well as refrigerators, ovens, and dishwashers.

 - Potential savings: If one major appliance or system breaks, you’re going to be happy you have a home warranty.
-The cost of repairs could end up making up for your annual premium.
+Your annual premium will be more than covered by the cost of repairs.

 - Trusted technician: For many people, it’s hard to find a contractor or technician you like.
 Home warranty companies will often take care of this for you and provide you with a licensed and trustworthy technician.

 - Flexibility: Home warranties are flexible and can be customized to meet the needs of the homeowner.

 - Coverage limits: Most home warranties do come with coverage limits.
 That means if an appliance breaks and the cost to fix it exceeds your coverage limits, you’ll be responsible for paying the difference.